Where To Eat And Drink On South Street guide image

 Where To Eat And Drink On South Street

-From art galleries, music venues, and vape shops, to people on the corner running the 40-yard dash between street lights at night, South Street is a world of its own.
-And while the liveliest street in town is known for its tattoo spots, clubs, and clothing shops lining the sidewalks, it’s also packed with some great restaurants.
-We’ve put together a list of the 15 best bars, BYOBs, cheesesteak, Vietnamese, and sushi spots that prove the area offers a whole lot more than Philly taco attempts and PPA traps.
+From art galleries, music venues, and vape shops to people running the 40-yard dash between street lights at night, South Street is a world of its own.
+And while the liveliest street in town is known for its tattoo parlors, night clubs, and clothing shops lining the sidewalks, it’s also packed with some great restaurants.
+We’ve put together a list of the 14 best bars, BYOBs, cheesesteaks, Vietnamese, and sushi spots that prove the area offers a whole lot more than Philly taco attempts and PPA traps.

 The Spots